AdobeDocs/experience-manager-64.en/help/sites-administering/scene7-http2faq.md

 * Use the Adobe-bundled CDN (content delivery network) as part of your Dynamic Media Classic license.
 * Use a dedicated domain (that is, `images.company.com` or `mycompany.scene7.com`), not a generic Dynamic Media Classic domain (that is, `s7d1.scene7.com`, `s7d2.scene7.com`, or `s7d13.scene7.com`).

-  To find your domains, [log into your instance of Scene7 Publishing System](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.

-  Click **[!UICONTROL Setup > Application Setup > General Settings]**.
+  To find your domains, sign in to your account by way of the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/intro/dynamic-media-classic-desktop-app.html?lang=en#system-requirements-dmc-app).
+Then tap **[!UICONTROL Setup > Application Setup > General Settings]**.
 Look for the field labelled **Published Server Name**.
-If you are currently using a generic Scene7 domain, you can request moving over to your own custom domain as part of this transition.
+If you are currently using a generic Dynamic Media domain, you can request moving over to your own custom domain as part of this transition.

 ## What is the process for enabling HTTP/2 for my Dynamic Media Classic account? {#what-is-the-process-for-enabling-http-for-my-scene-account}